 Configure the DGW service.
-Modify (replace <name> with the device hostname e.g. linksmart-cyan and <linksmart-broker> with the broker endpoint) and place in
+Modify (replace <device-name> with the device name e.g. linksmart-cyan and <mqtt-broker-uri> with the broker endpoint) and place in

 Configure the device agent.
-Modify (replace <name>s with the device hostname, e.g. linksmart-cyan) and place in
+Modify (replace <device-name>s with the device hostname, e.g. linksmart-cyan) and place in

 With the following configuration, Device Gateway executes the Python script every 120 seconds and exposes the resulting data over two protocols:

 MQTT: Publishes the sensor data to the given topic.
 The MQTT broker was configured in step a.

 - REST: Exposes a REST endpoint to GET the latest collected data.
 The HTTP server was configured in the step a.
 E.g for getting data:

 Run the container: